 25. HEPA Filter Face Mask

 Masks aren’t only used during pandemics.
-They are important to wear during disaster cleanup when toxic chemicals may be in the air.
+They are essential to wear during disaster cleanup when toxic chemicals may be in the air.
 If you can’t get any N95 masks, try these DIY respirators made from HEPA vacuum bags.

 26. Activated Charcoal

 Activated charcoal may fall more into the “supplies” category than DIY survival gear.
-However, it is so important that you’ll want to know how to make it yourself.
+However, it is so vital that you’ll want to know how to make it yourself.
 Not only does it treat stomach bugs, toothaches and work as a poultice, but it can also be used for treating chemicals in water.
 Read how to make activated charcoal at home.